Shape

 aws-provider-patch

-Overwrite settings on nested AWS providers to work around several Terraform bugs.
-Due to issue #13018 and issue #26211, the import command may fail if your Terraform code uses a module that has a provider block nested within it that sets any of its attributes to computed values.
+Overwrite settings on nested AWS providers to work around several OpenTofu/Terraform bugs.
+Due to issue #13018 and issue #26211, the import command may fail if your OpenTofu/Terraform code uses a module that has a provider block nested within it that sets any of its attributes to computed values.
 This command is a hacky attempt at working around this problem by allowing you to temporarily hard-code those attributes so import can work.

 You specify which attributes to hard-code using the --terragrunt-override-attr option, passing it ATTR=VALUE, where ATTR is the attribute name and VALUE is the new value.
 VALUE is assumed to be a json encoded string, which means that you must have quotes (e.g., --terragrunt-override-attr 'region="eu-west-1"').
 Additionally, note that ATTR can specify attributes within a nested block by specifying <BLOCK>.<ATTR>, where <BLOCK> is the block name.